Sublet Your Apartment

 Requirements for a Sublease Contract When Subletting an Apartment

-There are some things that you should make sure are included in the sublease/substitution agreement, such as:
+There are some things that you should make sure are included in the sublease/substitution agreement.

 - Names of all parties involved in the rental; your name as original lease holder, the subtenants name, and the name of the property owner